Flag of Delaware: Pre-official flags

+In September of 1910, a local Wilmington firehouse was given a state flag from a Women's Auxiliary.
+The flag featured a blue background with the coat of arms of the state in the center, it measured 6 x 6 1/2 feet.

+Current flag

+In February of 1913 a commission formed to create a state flag.
+The current flag was adopted on July 24, 1913.

 The coat of arms in the center of the flag was adopted on January 17, 1777.
 It depicts a shield of horizontal orange, blue, and white stripes.
 On the stripes are a sheaf of wheat, an ear of corn, and an ox standing on grass, all representing Delaware's agriculture.
 Above the shield is a sailing ship.
 Supporting the shield are a farmer on the left and a soldier on the right.
 The state motto, below the shield, reads "Liberty and Independence".
 These symbols are also included on the seal of Delaware.

 In 2001, a survey conducted by the North American Vexillological Association (NAVA) placed Delaware's flag 52nd in design quality out of the 72 Canadian provincial, U.S. state and U.S. territorial flags ranked.

-Laws that enact the flag

-The design of the official state flag shall be as follows: A background of colonial blue surrounding a diamond of buff in which diamond is placed the correct coat of arms of the state in the colors prescribed by law and in accordance with §301 of this title, with the date, "December 7, 1787", to be inscribed underneath.